 To revitalize and preserve the War Memorial heritage of the Neal S. Blaisdell Center

-Proposed Blaisdell Center redevelopment, incorporating Thomas Square.
+Proposed Blaisdell Center redevelopment.
 For more info see Blaisdell Center Master Plan.

 Blaisdell Center war memorial signage recognized by Historic Hawaii Foundation's 2016 Preservation Honor Awards.

 Honolulu City and County, U.S. Military rededicate site as war memorial

 Story by Petty Officer 2nd Class Johans Chavarro

 HONOLULU – Service members and community members gathered at the Neal S. Blaisdell Center in Honolulu for a war memorial plaque rededication ceremony Nov.
 10.